pierreay/inkscape2latex/README.md

 scapex -o BUILD_DIRECTORY INPUT.svg
 ```

-The fonts rendering can be let to be controlled by LaTeX using the `--fonts-engine=latex` option.
+Fonts rendering can be delegated to LaTeX using the `--fonts-engine=latex` option.
-This will create a `.pdf_tex` sidecar file to the `.pdf` file, containing the text that will be processed by LaTeX when including the exported PDF using the `\input{FILE.pdf_tex}` command:
+This will create a `.pdf_tex` sidecar file to the `.pdf`, containing the text that will be processed by LaTeX when including the exported PDF with `\input{FILE.pdf_tex}`:

 ```bash
 scapex --fonts-engine=latex INPUT.svg
 ```

-To create animated export, you can first generate a TOML configuration file for your diagram using:
+To create animated exports, first generate a TOML configuration file for your diagram:

 ```bash
 scapex --generate INPUT.svg
 ```

-Open the file and modify its configuration according to layer identifier defined in Inkscape:
+Open the file and adjust its configuration according to the layer identifiers defined in Inkscape:

 ```bash
 vim INPUT.toml
 ```

-Once done, you can perform the `fragments` exportation:
+Once ready, perform the `fragments` export:

 ```bash
 scapex --fragments INPUT.svg